Dekr0/Winter2022Md/CMPUT325/Topic-03/Recursion-02.md

 - Common way to reduce the list : r or rest (cdr in LISP)

-- Do recursion over one list instead of mutiple lists.
-If a recursion involve handling mutiple lists, decompose  the problem into smaller problems.
+- Do recursion over one list instead of multiple lists.
+If a recursion involve handling multiple lists, decompose  the problem into smaller problems.
 ---
-### Introduction to LISP
+## Introduction to LISP
 ---
-- For every (...), LISP intereperts as a function call
+- For every (...), LISP interprets as a function call
   - ( null (1 2) ), (1 2) is also considered as another function call where the function name is " 1 ".
   - To let a list or (...) inside a function call be argument, use quote or " ' " to tell LISP not to evaluate it / treat as a function call.
 ---